Luudeus/File-Organizer/README.md

 # File Organizer

-**File Organizer** is a streamlined tool crafted to organize files within a directory by categorizing and moving them into folders based on their file extensions.
+**File Organizer** organizes files within a directory by categorizing and moving them into folders based on their file extensions.
 This process is navigated by a customizable mapping detailed in a JSON configuration file.

 ## 🌟 Features